Babuganj Upazila: Points of interest

+Durgasagar

 Durgasagar, with an area of about 2,500 hectare, is the largest pond or dighi of southern Bangladesh.
 It is located at Madhabpasa village of Babuganj upazila, about 11 km away from Barisal town.
 Locally it is known as Madhabpasha Dighi.
 According to a desire of Rani Durgavati, mother of Raja Joynarayan, the dighi was dug in 1780 (1187 BS).